Black Friday 2019: The best TV deals you can get right now

 Read: Apple Black Friday 2019: Great deals on MacBook Pro, Apple iPad and more

-Discuss: Best Black Friday 2019 TV deals: Save up to $700 on Samsung, LG, OLED and Quantum LED
+Discuss: Black Friday TV deals 2019: $700 off QLED, OLED and LCD TVs from top brands (updated)

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.